Living an Intentional Life

 Take A Vacation: It’s Time To Recharge Your Batteries

-You can also listen to our Thursdays with ThirdPath webinar where we discussed this topic by clicking on the below SoundCloud icon.
+Here’s what we at ThirdPath have learned about the importance of vacation time over the past 20 plus years of advocating for doing work and family differently.
+You can also listen to our Thursdays with ThirdPath webinar where we discussed this topic by clicking on the SoundCloud player.

 However – some of us might need to challenge a few work norms to make this happen: the fear of being perceived as an under performer; the pressure to see it as a win-lose proposition – either we meet our client and customer needs or our own personal needs; or the worry that maybe there’s no point to take a week off given the demands to be available while away and the difficulty transitioning back upon return.

 But there’s a lot to gain when we push back at these norms.

 – Time off can have several health benefits like reducing risk of heart disease, stress and depression.